Omori Katsuyama Stone Circle

 Designated as a historic site on September 19, 2012

-Omori-Katsuyama site is located at the tip of a 145-m-high tongue-shaped hill on the northeastern side of the foot of Mt.
+Omori Katsuyama stone circle is located at the tip of a 145-m-high tongue-shaped hill on the northeastern side of the foot of Mt.
 Iwaki in western Aomori Prefecture.
-It is mainly composed of a stone circle from the first half of the Final Jomon period (approx. 1,000 BC).
+It is mainly composed of a stone circle from the first half of the Final Jomon period (approx. 1,000 BCE).

 The stone circle from the Final Jomon period, which is rare in Japan, has an elliptical shape measuring 48.5 m in diameter and 39.1 m in minor axis, and was constructed by preparing a circular hill-like bank on a leveled plateau, and then arranging 77 combined stones along the margin of the embankment.
 The arrangement of the combined stones and other unique aspects of the stone circle make it very important as material evidence of the development and transition of large monuments in the Jomon period.